-- (a) On the long whistle, competitors step onto the starting platform and remain there. - (b) On the Starter's "Take your Marks" command, competitors immediately assume a starting position with at least one foot at the front of the starting platform.
-When competitors are stationary, the Starter gives the acoustic starting signal. - (c) Competitors may start on the starting platform, or on the pool deck, or in the water with one hand in contact with the starting wall/edge or starting block.
+- A. On the long whistle, competitors step onto the starting platform and remain there. - B. On the Starter's "Take your Marks" command, competitors immediately assume a starting position with at least one foot at the front of the starting platform.
+When competitors are stationary, the Starter gives the acoustic starting signal. - C. Competitors may start on the starting platform, or on the pool deck, or in the water with one hand in contact with the starting wall/edge or starting block.

-3.2.2 In-water start procedure
+2.2 In-water start procedure

-The Manikin Relay and Line Throw events begin with an in-water start as follows:
+Refer to the individual event descriptions for the detailed start procedures for the Manikin Relay and Line Throw events that begin with an in-water start.